reactionic/boilerplate-reactionic-meteor/README.md

 ### Security

 I have already removed `insecure` and `autopublsh` to try and encourage developers to start thinking with methods and publicatins/subscriptions earlier.
 It has been long [discussed and concluded](http://guide.meteor.com/security.html#allow-deny) that this is the best way to go.
 But for initial protyping feel free to add them back in.
 However, I would still encourage you to use `ReactMeteorData.createContainer` rather than making database queries in your components.

+### ValidatedPublication

+I really like [mdg:ValidatedMethod](https://github.com/meteor/validated-method).
+And I think there should be something like it for publications.
+I have created just that.
+It is pretty much a copy of validated method but it works.
+I would love to add some more usefulness to this in the future (like turn it in to a package, make it have some usefulness like I documented [here](https://github.com/meteor/validated-method/issues/51))

 ### File Structure